janafrady/portfolio/README.md

-A variety of different coding projects (all in Python) I made throughout the past year:
+A variety of different coding projects (all in Python) I have created:

 &nbsp;